-25 To what extent may public communications constitute an infringement?
+27 To what extent may public communications constitute an infringement?

-A pharmaceutical company or trade association would be subject to antitrust liability to the extent that they violate articles 4 or 6 of the Competition Law during public communications by, for instance, price signalling.
-See also question 18.
+The answer to question 20 would apply here as well.
+A pharmaceutical company or trade association would be subject to antitrust liability to the extent that they violate articles 4 or 6 of Law No. 4054 during public communications by, for instance, price signalling.